 Clubs that do not adhere to the above guidelines will be disbanded at the end of the academic year.
-A new club application, available at the Division of Student Activities, must be completed to reinstate a disbanded club.
+A new club application, available at the Student Activities Division, must be completed to reinstate the disbanded club.

 Club Elections

 Regulations and guidelines for club elections are listed: